|

 I wish to buy the new dress of the crew (the black one).

-Anyway, I like mainly not a thing, the friendship between the cast.
-I like this kind of things, not to buy, of course, just I want to have it, all of them.
+I like this kind of things, not to buy, of course, just I want to have it,

 This is my answer, my sincere answer.